neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 # Requesting Test NEON Tokens via HTTP API Endpoints

-A client uses POST requests to send data to the server.
-Several endpoints are supported.
+For this method, a client uses POST requests to send data to the server.
+Several endpoints are supported, as shown in the following table.

 ```
 |------------------------------------------------------------------------------------------